dvarrui/word-search-puzzle/README.md

  W L Y S I T H A R V
  C Z 2 D 2 R L U K E
  ```

+> **WARNING:**
+> Depending on the number and size of the words, and the size of the grid, sometimes it will not be possible to find a solution.

 ## Documentation